ahmedNwayyir/732A54_Big_Data_Analytics/README.md

 ## Intended learning outcomes

-After completed the course, the student should on an advanced level be able to:

 - collect and store Big Data in a distributed computer environment
 - perform basic queries to a database operating on a distributed file system
 - account for basic principles of parallel computations